aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 Each color has 2 watchface files:

-1. Static VaultGirl + Animation decently dressed
+1. Static VaultGirl + Animation V1
-2. Animation with a neckline + Animation suspenders
+2. Animation V2 + Animation V3

+Static version may be a bit different from color to color.
+With Animation V1 PipGirl is usually dressed in VaultSuit.
+With Animation V2 PipGirl is usually dressed in VaultSuit with neckline (décolleté).
+With Animation V3 PipGirl is usually dressed in VaultSuit with suspenders.

+All animated versions may be a bit (sometimes a lot) different, but it always a VaultGirl taking some actions, normally simply walking in different clothes (sometimes NSFW clothes).

+There is no single file with all animations for a specific color, each color is normally split into 2 watchface-files.
-This is due to a heavy files, Mi Band can not handle too many animations.
-You can select desired animation style with watchface settings, and you can install all of them!
+This is due to a heavy files – Mi Band can not handle too many animations.

 *Note: All these clock-faces were tested on Mi Band 9 Pro, but they should work on Mi Band 8 Pro as well.*